just-some-tall-bloke/isa-ram-expansion/README.md

 Example:

 PC has 256k of RAM installed on the motherboard.
-This motherboard RAM wil exist from 0k to 256k.
+This motherboard RAM will exist from 0k to 256k.
 You want this ISA card to bring the system to 640k conventional.

 Memory map would look like this: